88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 3.
 'He has no doubt or hesitation:' -- but this is presuming rather on his strength.

 Paragraph 4.
-The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say:--'Such an employment of men of worth to do service to spiritual Beings is serving them according to their mind.'
+The [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say:--'Such an employment of men of worth to do service to spiritual Beings is serving them according to their mind.'

 Paragraph 6.
 When one has reached the greatest height, he should think of retiring.
 Ambition otherwise may overleap itself.